 Gear

 You are welcome to train in your conceal carry, competition, or tactical gear.
-We recommend that you train with what you wear and carry every day as long as it's within the incendiary.
+We recommend that you train with what you wear and carry every day as long as it's within the Range Rules.
 Holster specific info is below.

 Clothing